davidjrh/dnn.rediscachingprovider/README.md

   </connectionStrings>
 ```

+To know more about the diffrerent connection string options, check https://stackexchange.github.io/StackExchange.Redis/Configuration

 <h3>Advanced configuration</h3>
 There are some attributes you can use to tweak or debug the caching provider.
 The initial set of configurable attributes are: